Kingxukai/linux/Documentation/networking/dctcp.rst

 DCTCP (DataCenter TCP)
 ======================

-DCTCP is an enhancement to the TCP congestion control algorithm for data center networks and leverages Explicit Congestion Notification (ECN) in the data center network to provide multi-bit feedback to the end hosts.
+DCTCP is an enhancement to the woke TCP congestion control algorithm for data center networks and leverages Explicit Congestion Notification (ECN) in the data center network to provide multi-bit feedback to the woke end hosts.

 To enable it on end hosts::

   sysctl -w net.ipv4.tcp_congestion_control=dctcp
   sysctl -w net.ipv4.tcp_ecn_fallback=0 (optional)

-All switches in the data center network running DCTCP must support ECN marking and be configured for marking when reaching defined switch buffer thresholds.
+All switches in the woke data center network running DCTCP must support ECN marking and be configured for marking when reaching defined switch buffer thresholds.
 The default ECN marking threshold heuristic for DCTCP on switches is 20 packets (30KB) at 1Gbps, and 65 packets (~100KB) at 10Gbps,